Serious illness

 Aim

-To guide PCH ED staff with the assessment and management of serious illness.
+To guide PCH Emergency Department (ED) staff with the assessment and management of serious illness.

 Background

-• A child who presents with a life threatening condition or collapse is a relatively uncommon event but often causes anxiety and presents a major challenge to clinicians
+• A child who presents with a life-threatening condition or collapse is an uncommon event.2

-• There should be an experienced team leader who allocates roles and delegates tasks while maintaining situational awareness.
+• An experienced team leader should allocate roles and delegate tasks while maintaining situational awareness.3

 Assessment